Configuration parameters

 Move CSS to inline style attributes, for maximum email client compatibility.

-This parameter is enabled per default, as a workaround to Microsoft’s problem with formatting in Outlook Web (M365 roaming signatures and font sizes, especially).
+This parameter is enabled per default, as a workaround to Microsoft's problem with formatting in Outlook on the web (M365 roaming signatures and font sizes, especially).

 Allowed values: 1, 'true', '$true', 'yes', 0, 'false', '$false', 'no'